a-lucas/angular-on-server/README.md

 This is inspired by the original angular-on-server

-It seems like the latest jsdom version includes a nice XmlHttprequest

-All the client code is written iin ES6
+All the client code is written in ES6 and supports decorators

-How to use :

-    npm install -g gulp

-open 3 consoles:

-    gulp watch-client
+To generate the client code, run `gulp watch-client`

+For the server:

     node server/angularonserver.js server

-(So far it doesn't synchonously resolve any promises on bootstrap.)

-    node server/angularonserver.js client
+/doc/cli.client.md

+/doc/cli.server.md

+#todo

+/doc/TODO.md